w3c/wai-tutorials/source/images/textual.html.erb.md

 Images of math expressions should only be used in *exceptional circumstances* – for example, when the expression is an exception to the normal content for the page or website.
 The preferred method for displaying math expressions is MathML, which can present math semantically.

+If math forms are a substantial part of the content (for example, for online maths courses), [MathML](http://www.w3.org/Math/) should be used instead.
+MathML represents both presentation and content semantically, making it potentially more accessible to a wider range of users.

 <aside class="annotation">
-	<h4 class="annotation-header">Web Browsers and MathML</h4>
+	<h4 class="annotation-header">MathML, Web Browsers, and Assistive Technologies</h4>
 	<div class="annotation-content">
 		<p>Most web browsers need plugins to render MathML correctly – especially for the new MathML 3.0 features used in this example.
 To see the MathML example below, <a href="https://addons.mozilla.org/en-US/firefox/addon/mathml-mml3ff/">this Firefox plugin</a> may be needed.</p>
 		<p>Libraries that polyfill MathML for web browsers, like <a href="http://www.mathjax.org">MathJax</a>, sometimes provide support for some <a href="http://www.mathjax.org/resources/articles-and-presentations/accessible-pages-with-mathjax/">accessibility features</a>.</p>
+    <p>Accessibility support for MathML varies, but continues to improve as web browsers and assistive technology evolve.
+It is important to evaluate MathML support before deciding what technique to use.</p>
 		<p>Find more information about the state of MathML <a href="https://trac.webkit.org/wiki/MathML">in Webkit-based</a> and <a href="https://developer.mozilla.org/en-US/docs/Mozilla/MathML_Project/Status">in Mozilla-based browsers</a>.</p>
 	</div>
 </aside>

-If math forms are a substantial part of the content (for example, for online maths courses), [MathML](http://www.w3.org/Math/) should be used instead.
-MathML represents both presentation and content semantically, making it more accessible to a wider range of users.
-Many assistive technologies can interpret the code.

 The simple example below illustrates the difficulty of describing both the content and presentation in mathematical expressions succinctly and clearly.
 Specifically, it is cumbersome to describe the position and location of the over-line representing recurrence, though it is important for some classroom settings.
 For more complex expressions or equations, text alternatives for images are unlikely to provide sufficient detail succinctly.
 MathML helps provide such semantics within the code rather than as text.